ADHD and Sleep Deprivation Problems Animation

 (Read more about caffeine and sleep)

-Put a Limit on Email Checking
+Put a limit on email checking

 With how accessible employees are today through smartphones and laptops, it can sometimes feel like we never leave work.
 No matter how much you want your next promotion, try to turn off email or work notifications when you get in bed.
-Checking work emails while not at work can disrupt sleep and contribute to daytime anxiety according to a study conducted by the Cleveland Clinic.

-So before you mark as read, consider that you the best thing for your career is to snooze the notifications for a few hours.
+Checking work emails while not at work can disrupt sleep and contribute to daytime anxiety according to a study[32] conducted by the Cleveland Clinic.
+So before you mark as read, consider that the best thing for your career might be to snooze the notifications for a few hours.

-Avoid Alcohol
+Avoid alcohol

 A study conducted by the National Institute of Alcohol Abuse and Alcoholism suggests that alcohol interacts with sleep deprivation to exacerbate sleepiness and inhibit performance across a variety of measures.
 For those with ADHD, this effect can both worsen already existing problems, and daytime performance.

-More Exercise
+More exercise

 Exercise has long been shown to improve sleep but for those with ADHD, it can help increase dopamine, which contributes to alertness, mental function, and clear thinking.
 When exercise can be used as an alternative to stimulants, it may help improve rest by reducing the complicating factors.